Academics and Course Registration

 Professors’ names are not listed with the descriptions—on purpose.
 We want you to choose a topic that sounds interesting to you, regardless of what you think your major field might become.
 No FYI can be pinned down to just one discipline, which we love.
 We think you will, too.

-You’ll find out which FYI you’re assigned to when you arrive on campus.
-All FYI assignments are final.
+You’ll find out which seminar you’re assigned to when you arrive on campus.
+All FYI seminar assignments are final.

 Help your advisor get to know you.
 Log in to the Portal, go to the "New Students" tab, and fill out the form (allow 30-45 minutes).
 Find this item on the checklist for further instructions.

-If you have a disability, the Learning Enrichment and Disability Services Office is there to help.
-If you plan to have accommodations like special housing arrangements, extra time on exams, or other assistance (for instance, if you need the common reading in an audio format), you must contact Joy de Leon (608-363-2572) as soon as possible (by May for housing arrangements, by July 15 for other requests) to set up these resources.
+If you have a disability, the Learning Enrichment and Disability Services Office is here to help.
+If you plan to have accommodations like special housing arrangements, extra time on exams, or other assistance (for instance, if you need print materials in an audio format), contact Joy de Leon (608-363-2572) as soon as possible (now for housing arrangements, by July 15 for other requests) to set up these resources.